vl4ds/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-cloud-connected-device-types/building-the-device-type.rst

 The parse method for cloud connected devices will always be empty.
 In a cloud connected device, event data is passed down from the service manager, not from the device itself, so the parsing is handled in a separate method.
-The device type handler doesn't interface directly with a hardware device, which is what parse is used for.
+The Device Handler doesn't interface directly with a hardware device, which is what parse is used for.

 Sending Commands to the Third-Party Cloud